 Atlanta Gluten-Free Examiner

 Program Chair, Atlanta Metro CeliacsTwitter@jenniferGFinGA

-[Editor's Note: You will find over 300 signs, symptoms, associated disorders and complications listed in Recognizing Celiac Disease, by Cleo Libonati, RN, BSN.
-Recognizing Celiac Disease is the most comprehensive medical reference on celiac disease and gluten sensitivity in the world and has been endorsed by physicians and faculty at prestigious medical institutions throughout the United States. ]
+[Editor’s Note: You will find over 300 signs, symptoms, associated disorders and complications and how to fix them listed in the Gluten Free Works Health Guide.
+The Gluten Free Works Health Guide is the most comprehensive medical reference on celiac disease and gluten sensitivity in the world and is based on Recognizing Celiac Disease, by Cleo Libonati, RN, BSN, the work that has been endorsed by physicians and faculty at prestigious medical institutions throughout the United States. ]